"Freedom of expression is the matrix, the indispensable condition

 "Our response to an opposite opinion or belief (and indeed the person them self)

-true character and/or state of development."
+reveals our true character and/or state of development."

 The poet, author